GSA/Section508.gov/_posts/2020-04-02-blog-making-agency-communications-accessible-everyone.md

 ---
 layout: post
+sidenav: true
+type: article
+title: Making Agency Communications Accessible to Everyone
 permalink: blog/making-agency-communications-accessible-everyone/
-type: article
-title: 'Making Agency Communications Accessible to Everyone'
-created: 1585848520
-tags: Design-and-Develop
 description: During an emergency, it is more important than usual for all people to have equal and timely access to urgent communications.
 Emergencies often disproportionately impact individuals with disabilities, so take extra care to ensure that your digital content conforms to Section 508.&nbsp;
-topic: "Create"
-sub-topic: "Other"
+tags: Design-and-Develop
+social_img: "assets/images/social-media-og-image-bytes.jpg"
+social_img_alt: "Accessibility Bytes.
+GSA logo with Section508.gov.
+Buy.
+Build.
+Be Accessible."
 audience:
-- "Federal Employees"
+- Federal Employees
-- "Section 508 Program Managers"
+- IT Program & Project Managers
-- "Members of the Public"
+- Members of the Public
+- Section 508 Program Managers
-- "Service & System Owners"
+- Service & System Owners
-- "IT Program & Project Managers"
+topic:
+- Create
+subtopic:
+- Other
-resource-type: "Blog"
+resource-type:
+- Blog
-format: "HTML"
+format: HTML
+created: 2020-04-02
+updated: 2026-07-10
+exclude-changelog: true
 ---

 During an emergency, it is more important than usual for all people to have equal and timely access to urgent communications.
 Emergencies often disproportionately impact individuals with disabilities, so take extra care to ensure that your digital content conforms to Section 508.&nbsp;